The Death Penalty and Florida Law

 A Contested Issue

-Not suprisingly, Florida’s death penalty law has been ruled unconstitutional – again.
+Not surprisingly, Florida’s death penalty law has been ruled unconstitutional – again.
 Florida’s highest court ruled that a jury must be unanimous when imposing a death sentence and the amended death penalty law does not require this.
 It requires that only 10 jurors are required to recommend death, but the constitution requires 12.
 Many Floridians oppose the death penalty for various reasons.

 - They do not believe it is a deterrent to violent crime.
 Many states in the south where the death penalty is used have higher murder rates than in the north where it is banned.